HellBrick/AowSdk/Readme.md

 Most of `UnknownData` fields are actually normal collections and classes that simply didn't contain anything useful for MPE, so they were ignored.
 There are exceptions though: for example, `MapLevel.Data` is actually a collection of map level hexagons and objects that is stored in a different way from the normal resource collections and therefore needs an `ICustomFormatted` implementation that I never got around to write.

+## Aow.Graphics

+This project contains some rudimentary routines to work with the game image library files (.ilb).
+It provides capabilities for parsing .ilb files through `ImageLibrary` and then loading specific images as WPF `BitmapSource` through `ImageLoader`.
+Only a small subset of the graphic formats that was needed for the mod editor is actually supported.